 If the needs of your application exceed the scalability targets of a single storage account, you can build your application to use multiple storage accounts.
 You can then partition your data objects across those storage accounts.
-See Azure Storage Pricing for information on volume pricing.
+For information on volume pricing, see Azure Storage pricing.

 All storage accounts run on a flat network topology and support the scalability and performance targets outlined in this article, regardless of when they were created.
 For more information on the Azure Storage flat network architecture and on scalability, see Microsoft Azure Storage: A Highly Available Cloud Storage Service with Strong Consistency.

 Premium storage accounts have the following scalability targets:

 |Total account capacity||Total bandwidth for a locally redundant storage account|